Threats By Text, A Mob Outside The Door: What Health Workers Face In The Ebola Zone

 The barrage of violence has prompted foreign medical workers to float ideas that would have been unthinkable just a few months ago.

-Karin Huster, a nurse and field coordinator for Ebolawith the aid group Doctors Without Borders, says the takeaway is clear: "We need to really change the way we think about Ebola."
+Karin Huster, a nurse and field coordinator for Ebola with the aid group Doctors Without Borders, says the takeaway is clear: "We need to really change the way we think about Ebola."

 Huster was evacuated from the outbreak zone in March after two Ebola treatment centers run by the aid group were burned to the ground.
 She argues that the extreme distrust of authority in Northeastern Congo has made the usual strategy for combatting Ebola totally counter-productive.